jerimiah-smiggins/smiggins/docs/contributing.md

 (if an existing doesn't already exist). **No, I will not be adding images.**

 ## Getting your code added
+> [!WARNING]
+> AI-Generated code will not be accepted.
+If you want to contribute to Smiggins,
+> avoid using AI coding tools.

 If you want to contrinbute to smiggins, you can create a new fork with your code.
 Once you finish writing any changes you made, you can make a pull request with your new code **into the dev branch** (not main).
 It will go through a